wso2/docs-choreo-dev/en/docs/observe-and-analyze/observe/observability-overview.md

 ![Dashboard overview](../../assets/img/observability/overview-overall.png){.cInlineImage-full}

 !!! note
-    The observability dashboard for non-Ballerina components do not display the low-code diagram.
-Therefore, the functionality within the low-code diagram is limited only to Ballerina components.
+    The observability dashboard for non-Ballerina components doed not display the low-code diagram.
+Therefore, the functionality within the low-code diagram is available only to Ballerina components.

 The Observability dashboard allows you to: